Introducing Learn Understand Communicate And Speak

 We have developed a teaching system which allows our non verbal son to communicate over 400 words regarding food choices, places to visit and DVDs to watch, amongst other things.
 He identifies animals, transport, colours, numbers & shapes.
 Socially, he can say good-bye and one day we hope he will say that he loves us!
 We want to help other parents, teachers and most importantly other children by developing this teaching app and providing a service which is currently not available.

 Throughout the early years of our eldest son's life we spent a vast amount of time in therapies that were not encouraging our son to make progress - in most cases he regressed.
 Our journey has taught us that it is impossible to learn if we cannot communicate.
 Ten years ago we decided that we would start our own project to help our son.
+We started to develop LUCAS Education and were able to facilitate it through the use of a voice output app called Proloquo2Go.
 Time and experience has provided us with the knowledge that there is a huge need to assist professionals in providing a teaching programme which ensures consistency and better communication with all care providers.
 We have worked closely with such professionals and have completed a very successful proof of concept which has encouraged many agencies to offer their support and encouragement.
 We want to assist children with disabilities by reducing their frustrations and providing them with a voice, and we also aim to support parents in ensuring that we provide a programme that causes minimal workload with amazing out-comes.

 There are many voice output apps available, although our journey has provided us with little guidance on how to use them.
 We have created a teaching programme which provides a step by step structured plan on how to encourage your child to use the device.